 No-Cost Service Agreements

-Arts Partners that provide in-school, no-cost services must complete the Arts No Cost Service Provider Agreement 2022-2023 through DocuSign before services begin.
+Arts Partners that provide in-school, no-cost services must complete the Arts No Cost Service Provider Agreement 2023-2024 through DocuSign before services begin.
 Please have your programming and partner school information ready before you begin to complete the Agreement.

 For questions or assistance with this form agreement please email firstname.lastname@example.org.